 Capital assets are long-lived assets purchased or acquired with an original cost of at least \$1,000 and have an estimated useful life of greater than one year.
-When purchased or acquired, these assets are recorded as capital assets in the government-wide statement of Net Assets.
-If the asset was purchased, it is recorded in j.
-Capital Assets (Continued)
+When purchased or acquired, these assets are recorded as capital assets in the government-wide statement of Net Position.
+If the asset was purchased, it is recorded in the books at its cost.
+If the asset was donated, then it is recorded at its estimated fair market value at the date of donation.
+Capital assets will also include major repairs to equipment and vehicles that significantly extend the asset's useful life.
+Routine repairs and maintenance are expensed as incurred.